-8.3.4.
+8.3.3.
 Electrocardiograms

-Standard 12-lead ECGs utilizing limb leads (with a 10-second rhythm strip) will be collected at times specified in the [SoA](#) section of this protocol using an ECG system that automatically calculates the HR and measures PR, QT, QTcF, and QRS intervals.
+Standard 12-lead ECGs will be collected at times specified in the [SoA](#) section of this protocol using an ECG machine that automatically calculates the HR and measures PR interval, QT interval, QTcF, and QRS complex.
 All scheduled ECGs should be performed after the participant has rested quietly for at least 5 minutes in a supine position.
+Supine body position with fully lowered headrest should be consistently maintained for each ECG performed.